FRENCH SOUNDS FOR BEGINNERS

 Bonjour and welcome to this French Sounds for Beginners Audio Guide!

-If you’re just starting to learn French — or you’ve been learning for a while but still feel unsure how to pronounce French words — this guide is for you.
+If you’re just starting to learn French — or you’ve been learning for a while but still feel unsure of how to pronounce French words — this guide is for you.

 But here’s what most don’t realise, yet: